lucmaki/AlbumDreamer/README.md

 ## Features
 - **Overarching Director**: A text2text model serves as a director: analyses the concept, plans the soundscape, and generates prompts so that everything fits together with a kind of narrative flow.
 - **Modular Director**: The director can easily be tweaked thanks to loose modular prompt templates.
-For example: for inputting more data than just "the concept".
+For example: for inputting more data than just "the concept" or using GPT-4's browsing capabilities.
 - **30sec Tracks**: With MusicGen model, 30s is the maximum for the context window.
 Going beyond with a sliding window leads to lowered temporal coherence.
 - **Stylized Images**: We employ a fine-tuned text2img model + custom Lora + textual inversion + custom prompt, for further stylization.
 - **SQL Storage**: For mass generation with the pipeline.
 Requires additional setup for image and music storage.